Overview Workflows Evidence Requirements Common Findings Compliance Roadmap Integrations Roadmap Features

 • Identification & Authentication (IA)MFA screenshots, password policy enforcement evidence, credential management procedures

-• Audit & Accountability (AU) — Audit log samples, SIEM configuration, log retention policy (min 3 years)
+• Audit & Accountability (AU) — Audit log samples, log retention policy (min 3 years), log integrity controls

 • Configuration Management (CM) — Baseline configuration documents, system inventory, hardening guides (CIS benchmarks)